-In summary, the factors described above collectively create an environment where both industry-dominant firms and auditors are inclined to adopt more conservative tax practices, thereby reducing the likelihood of tax avoidance.
+In summary, the factors described above collectively create an environment where both industrydominant firms and auditors are inclined to adopt more conservative tax practices, thereby reducing the likelihood of tax avoidance.

-4. Discussion and conclusion
+5. Discussion and conclusion

-This article aimed to examine the impact of Common auditors on the tax avoidance of client companies.
-Additionally, the moderating effects of three variables auditor industry specialization, auditor's economic dependence on the client, and the level of industry concentration on this relationship were also investigated.
-The results of the first hypothesis indicated that Common auditors exacerbate the tax avoidance activities of their clients.
-The involvement of auditors in tax avoidance activities within companies may be driven by motivations such as attracting and increasing clients, improving long-term relationships, generating revenue, and providing a competitive advantage for these auditing firms.
-The results of the second hypothesis showed that the auditor's expertise in the industry is not able to strengthen or weaken the effect of Common auditors on the employer's tax avoidance.
-This result may have appeared for various reasons. including the nature of Common auditor's influence and the creation of network relationships between Common auditors and their clients, standardization of tax avoidance methods between industries, internal capabilities of companies in tax planning or attention to ethical issues of auditors.
-Moreover, the results of the third hypothesis indicated that the economic dependence of the auditor on the client weakens the effect of Common auditors on tax avoidance.
-In other words, the greater the economic dependence of the auditor on the client, the less the Common auditor will participate in the client's tax avoidance activities.
-The reasons for these findings can be attributed to the auditors' special attention to the concepts of independence and impartiality in the auditing profession, motivations for compromise with clients, and the policies and regulations governing the auditing profession.
-Finally, the results of the fourth hypothesis also showed that industry concentration weakens the effect of Common auditors on tax avoidance.
-In other words, the higher the industry concentration, the less the Common auditors will participate in the client's tax avoidance activities.
+This article examined common auditors' impact on client companies' tax avoidance.
+Additionally, the moderating effects of three variables, auditor industry specialization, the auditor's economic dependence on the client, and the level of industry concentration in this relationship were also investigated.
+The results of the first hypothesis indicated that common auditors exacerbate the tax avoidance activities of their clients.
+The involvement of auditors in tax avoidance activities within companies may be driven by motivations such as attracting and increasing clients, improving longterm relationships, generating revenue, and providing a competitive advantage for these auditing firms.
+The results of the second hypothesis showed that the auditor's expertise in the industry is not able to strengthen or weaken the effect of common auditors on the employer's tax avoidance.
+This result may have appeared for various reasons, including the nature of the common auditor's influence and the creation of network relationships between common auditors and their clients, standardization of tax avoidance methods between industries, internal capabilities of companies in tax planning or attention to ethical issues of auditors.
+Moreover, the results of the third hypothesis indicated that the economic dependence of the auditor on the client weakens the effect of common auditors on tax avoidance.
+In other words, the greater the economic dependence of the auditor on the client, the less the common auditor will participate in the client's tax avoidance activities.
+The reasons for these findings can be attributed to the auditors' special attention to the concepts of independence and impartiality in the auditing profession, motivations for compromise with clients, and the auditing profession's policies and regulations.
+Finally, the results of the fourth hypothesis also showed that industry concentration weakens the effect of common auditors on tax avoidance.
+In other words, the higher the industry concentration, the less the common auditors will participate in the client's tax avoidance activities.
 This result may be attributed to factors such as competitive issues, special attention and oversight on industry leaders, particularly in industries that are more concentrated than others, alignment with industry standards, and ultimately, knowledge spillover effects.